9 Surprising Benefits of Pigeon Peas

 Might Help In Regulating Blood Pressure

 One of the key minerals found in pigeon peas is potassium.
 It is perhaps best known as a vasodilator, which may be able to reduce the constriction of blood vessels and thereby lower blood pressure.
-For those suffering from hypertension or at a high risk of cardiovascular disease, adding pigeon peas to your daily or weekly diet might just be a wise move.
+For those suffering from hypertension, adding pigeon peas to your daily or weekly diet might just be a wise move.
 [4]

 Can Aid In Growth and Development